mRcSchwering/magic-soup/README.md

 #### Energetic Equilibrium

 Theoretically, a reaction should occur in one direction according to its free Gibbs energy $\Delta G$.
-At some point $\Delta G$ should reach zero and the reaction should be in an equilibrium state where no appreciable difference in substrates and products is measurable anymore.
+At some point $\Delta G = 0$ is approached and the reaction should be in an equilibrium state where no appreciable difference in substrates and products is measurable anymore.

 As of now, this equilibrium state is not explicitly programmed into the simulation.
 As the simulation moves in discrete time steps towards the equilibrium state it is only slowed down by substrate activities according to its $K_M$ value(s).
 For proteins with high $V_{Max}$ and low $K_M$ this means the reaction will at some point shoot over the equilibrium state.
 So, at one point in time the reaction moves in one direction, and at the next in the other; both times with high velocity.
 This would mean a reaction never reaches an equilibrium state but instead flickers back and forth around it.